-RPPC Dynasty was established in 2003 with head offices in Luxembourg by four founding partners.
-The corporation's name is derived from the four founders' surnames - Ruiz, Putin, Patel and Chan.
+RPPC Dynasty was established in 2004 with head offices in Luxembourg by four founding partners.
+The corporation's name is derived from the four founders' surnames - Ruiz, Petrov, Patel, and Chan.
 They had ambitious goals to grow the corporation to become its namesake - a business dynasty respected throughout the world.
 From the beginning, the focus has been to meet the needs of a globally mobile clientele.
 Luxembourg was chosen due to its being a European low tax jurisdiction.

-The business roots began in 1993.
+The business roots began in 1994.
 Jose Ruiz won a \$700,000 lottery.
 With his winnings and his \$20,000 savings, he started a coffee shop business.
-His business had grown steadily and became a billion dollar company.
+His business had grown steadily and became a billion-dollar company known as Frenz.

-In 2003, Jose Ruiz and Meiying Chan formed a partnership.
-The Chan family had owned and operated a small business since 1998.
-Soon thereafter two other entrepreneurs, Sanjay Patel and Yelena Putin, were brought in to expand the brand.
+In 2004, Jose Ruiz and Meiying Chan formed a partnership.
+The Chan family had owned and operated a small business since 1999.
+Soon thereafter two other entrepreneurs, Sanjay Patel and Yelena Petrov, were brought in to expand the brand.
 Over the next year, RPPC developed its vision of future global expansion across diverse businesses.

-In 2004, to increase access to capital in support of the company's expansion, RPPC made the decision to incorporate.
+In 2005, to increase access to capital in support of the company's expansion, RPPC made the decision to incorporate.

-In 2005, with the guidance of Sanjay Patel, a bank was acquired.
+In 2006, with the guidance of Sanjay Patel, Big Ben Bank was acquired.

-In 2011, an airline was bought to appeal to the growing global mobility of the group's clientele.
+In 2012, an airline, Blue Jay Air, was bought to appeal to the growing global mobility of the group's clientele.
 The airline was put through a restructuring initiative to better fit into the group's vision.
-The airline had acquired a tire company in 2007 to create a synergy with its airline business.
+The airline had acquired a tire company in 2008, which it named Blue Jay Tire, to create a synergy with its airline business.

-In 2013, RPPC was presented with an opportunity to acquire a life insurance group to expand the wealth management capabilities of the bank operations.
+In 2014, RPPC was presented with an opportunity to acquire Darwin Life Insurance Company to expand the wealth management capabilities of the bank operations.

-In 2014, RPPC spun off the coffee company and the airline in order to concentrate on the financial businesses.
+In 2015, RPPC spun off the coffee company and the airline in order to concentrate on the financial businesses.
 Frenz Coffee and Blue Jay Air continue to operate as independent organizations.